thi-ng/umbrella/packages/geom-axidraw/tpl.readme.md

 - `sort`: Ordering function (in lieu of full path planning/optimization, which is planned for a later stage).
 For shapes other than `points()`, order of appearance is used by default.
+- `interleave`: Currently only supported for point clouds.
+See [Supporting custom drawing tools](#supporting-custom-drawing-tools).

 ```ts
 // a circle which will be plotted at only 10% of the normal speed